SWI-Prolog/rclswi/README.md

   - Graph tracking
     - Query the ROS node graph (partially implemented)
     - Monitor changes (manage the graph in the Prolog db)
+  - Deal with logging
+    - [x] configure and generate ROS log messages
+    - [x] Bridge from SWI-Prolog `print_message/2` and `debug/3`
+    - print_message/2 forwarding should only be to /rosout
+    - Defaults should depend on whether a session is interactive
   - Deal with services
   - Deal with actions
   - Deal with timers